 Traffic accidents in which children are killed or seriously injured are always deeply shocking and cause as much suffering to the other people involved in the accident as they do to the relatives.
 According to the Institute for Health Metrics and Evaluation (IHME) at the University of Washington, 300 children under 15 die every single day on our roads worldwide.
 The reasons for this are many and varied: A lack of experience, poor judgment of risks and inattention on the part of children play just as significant a role as a lack of consideration, excessive speed or distraction on the part of other road users.
-"There is certainly no shortage of ways to bring about long-term improvements," said Clemens Klinke on the findings of the report.

-The publication looks at the areas - people, vehicle technology and infrastructure - where action needs to be taken to efficiently leverage all potential for enhancing road safety for children.
+"There is certainly no shortage of ways to bring about long-term improvements," said Klinke.
+The report looks at the areas - people, vehicle technology and infrastructure - where action needs to be taken to efficiently leverage all potential for enhancing road safety for children.